state-space-models/cuthbert/docs/examples/temporal_parallelization_kalman.md

 executed in parallel across time steps.
-For a problem with $T$ time steps, if there are $T$ available parallel workers, this implementation achieves logarithmic time complexity $\mathcal{O}(\log(T))$ as opposed to the standard linear time complexity.
+For a problem with $T$ time steps, if there are $T$ available parallel workers, this implementation achieves logarithmic time complexity $\mathcal{O}(\log(T))$ as opposed to the standard linear time complexity, as shown in [Särkka and Garcia-Fernández](https://doi.org/10.1109/TAC.2020.2976316).
 Users can decide whether to run the filter in parallel via the `parallel` argument to the [`filter`][cuthbert.filtering.filter] function.
 In this example, we demonstrate the usage and performance of the temporally-parallelized Kalman filter.